harish-guda/personal-website/content/about.md

 I am Harish Guda.
 I am an Assistant Professor in the Department of Supply Chain Management at the [W.P.
 Carey School of Business](https://wpcarey.asu.edu) at Arizona State University.

-My research interests are at the interface of technology, service operations management and marketplace design (in particular, the platform economy).
+My research interests are at the interface of technology, service operations management and marketplace design (in particular, platforms).

 I enjoy theory.